Trade Planner Calculator

 Free Trade Planner Calculator for Stop Loss, Take Profit and Position Size

-You can measure the size in time instead of guessing your lot size or praying that a target makes sense.
-The tool will provide your risk in money, your potential reward, your net risk-reward ratio and the minimum position size win rate you require to be able to break even.
+Instead of guessing your lot size or hoping a target makes sense, you can size your trades with precision based on actual risk numbers.
+The tool will provide your risk in money, your potential reward, your net risk-reward ratio, and the minimum position size win rate you require to be able to break even.

 Plan Every Trade Before You Enter The Market

 With this tool, you get a structured plan before placing your order.
-Add your prices, go long or short, set your account risk, and check the numbers before it gets emotional.
+Add your price levels, choose long or short, set your account risk, and review the numbers before emotions take over.

 How This Trading Planner Calculator Works

-All results depend on the quality of the decision.
-You can see whether the reward you are planning is worth the risk, whether costs are eating away at your edge, and whether the trade size is in setup, depending on your account rules.
+Every result depends on the inputs you provide.
+You can see whether the reward is worth the risk, whether trading costs are dragging on your edge, and whether the position size fits within your account rules.

 Long/Short Trade Setup